 Toe Touching Stretch – Right Way to do It

-How I end up modifying it is, Allan will demonstrate it, is you bring the chin in then you roll through the mid back, then you roll through the low back, then you start hinging in the hips so you are moving in the hips.
+Allan will show you how to modify it.
+First, bring your chin in, then roll through the mid Back.
+Next, roll through the low Back.
+Then, you begin hinging in your hips so that you are moving.

-It ends up becoming more of a hamstring exercise than a low back crusher.
+It becomes more of a hamstring exercise rather than a low-back crusher.

 - bringing in the chin

 - then stretch out the hamstrings

 You also saw the speed at which Allan moved – it was slower and more controlled than the previous one, where many people jumped and moved quickly into the toe touch, increasing the risk of injury.

 Sherry, that’s it!
 I appreciate your kind words.
 The modified version is where you touch your toes quickly and move into sections: hip, head, low Back, hip, and then lengthen the hamstrings.
 You can try both the fast and slow ways to do it.

 The toe-touching stretch is a common test of flexibility.
 It is also a good exercise for developing strength and stretching the muscles in the Back, glutes, and hamstrings.